FenPhoenix/AngelLoader/New GUI notes.md

 - Fully supports high DPI
 - Internally implemented RichTextBox (ie. _not_ a wrapper around the Win32 one) that doesn't leak
 - Can be themed, and in a better and more supported way than Windows Forms
+- DataGrid apparently CAN be made fast like WinForms - [see](https://stackoverflow.com/questions/55245962/use-data-virtualization-when-binding-to-wpf-datagrid-and-support-sorting)

 Cons:
 - Not cross-platform
-- Unusable DataGrid - not virtualizable (and no, "Virtual Mode" is not what we need despite it being named like it is)
+~- Unusable DataGrid - not virtualizable (and no, "Virtual Mode" is not what we need despite it being named like it is)~
+- RichTextBox is slow as ass if there's more than a trivial amount of "runs" / "blocks" or whatever
 - Probably dead-end tech

 ### WinUI 3:
 Pros:
 - Can be themed in a completely supported and dynamically-switchable way
-- Has RichTextBox
+- Has RichTextBox - fast, doesn't support WMF images but we can pre-convert
 - DataGrid - is it virtualizable for high performance with large numbers of rows? **(need to confirm!)**
+- Latest demo doesn't seem slow anymore?
+Need more thorough testing

 Cons:
 - Not cross-platform
-- Horrendously laggy and in a jagged and inconsistent way which makes it even _more_ distracting and awful than WinForms, at least WinForms is _even_ in its slowness
+~- Horrendously laggy and in a jagged and inconsistent way which makes it even _more_ distracting and awful than WinForms, at least WinForms is _even_ in its slowness~
+- Appears to dump masses of dlls in build dir - suggesting we need to package them with the app (but not sure)

 ### MAUI:
 Pros:
 - Cross-platform
+- Uses WinUI 3 so has the nice RichTextBox

 Cons:
-- I think it uses WinUI 3 for Windows so we're right back to that
-- I don't know much about this one.
+- I think it uses WinUI 3 for Windows so we're right back to that ~- I don't know much about this one.
 I don't even know how you would develop apps, I try to make a MAUI project and there's nothing, no designer and not even any reference documentation that would even tell me how to create a UI by hand.
-Ugh.
+Ugh.~
+- Can't get MAUI projects to work whatsoever, all references are just errors and docs say nothing about this situation and google provides no (working) answers either

 ### Avalonia
 Pros: